VideoBrandStory/academic-kickstart-christopherodom/content/home/hero-1.md

   gradient_end = ""

   # Background image.
   image = "chris-odom-hero-1.jpg"  # Name of image in `static/img/`.
-#image_darken = 1  # Darken the image?
+  image_darken = 0.5  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
   text_color_light = true